bigjohncodes/order-processing-system/README.md

 ## 🔄 Roadmap & Future Enhancements

-This project is actively evolving.
+This project is a solution built in response to a task given and it is actively evolving.
 In the pipeline is the development of additional microservices including a dedicated Notification Service for order updates and an Infrastructure layer incorporating API Gateway, Circuit Breaker patterns.
 Kubernetes deployment configurations are also under development to enable container orchestration, autoscaling, and improved resilience for Inventoryion environments.

 ---